-More HONEY will be rewarded for higher-quality contributions
+More HONEY will be rewarded for higher-quality contributions.

 HONEY is designed to incentivize the creation of a global map by focusing contributors on coverage, freshness, and quality.
 These factors make the map more useful for customers, which in return generates more rewards for contributors through the burn and mint system.

-Contributors are rewarded for helping achieve complete coverage.
+Contributors are rewarded for helping to achieve complete coverage.
 A complete map is valuable to the Hivemapper Network because it helps address the greatest number of potential use cases for customers.

 The Hivemapper Network incentivizes increased coverage by encouraging drivers to vary their routes and mount positions to cover unsaturated areas of the map.
 Additionally, map data consumers can create bounty rewards for completion of certain areas.
 All contributors helping to map those areas will receive extra rewards.